w3f/polkadot-wiki/docs/learn/learn-staking.md

 ![bags list example 2](../assets/staking/bags-list-example-2.png)

-Once the nomination period ends, the NPoS election mechanism takes the nomination intents and their associated votes as input, and outputs a set of validators.
+Once the nomination period ends, the NPoS election mechanism takes the nomination intents and their associated votes as input, and it outputs a set of validators.
 The bags are iterated from the most staked to the least staked.
 This could leave the last touched bag to only be partially iterated.
 This means that in some edge cases, the order of members within a bag is also important.
 Recall that within each bag, the iteration order is simply the insertion order.
 If only 7 nodes must be picked